 - your migraines become more frequent or get worse over time

-- you have a child under the age of 10 that develops a migraine
+- you have a child under the age of 10 who develops a migraine

-- you get a headache when your posture changes
+- you get a headache when you change posture, like standing up

 - you have had cancer or have HIV and are getting new headaches